Loyal, Companionable And Affectionate - The English Cocker Spaniel Temperament Is Second To None!

 Cockers are also very intelligent and, as they're always so eager and willing to please, they're very easily trained.

-As far as the English Cocker Spaniel temperament is concerned, this breed can sometimes be quite strong-willed, that's why socializing your puppy and puppy training are very important if you are to avoid behavioural problems in your dog later on in life.
+As far as the English Cocker Spaniel temperament is concerned, this breed can sometimes be quite strong-willed, that's why socializing your puppy and puppy training are very important if you are to avoid behavioral problems in your dog later on in life.

 Whilst researching this breed, you may come across the term 'Cocker Rage Syndrome' or simply 'Cocker Rage'.